A-Maugli/Ledger-Safe-Backup/doc/ledger_safe_backup_example.md

 ```

 ## Compute encrypted passphrase MANUALLY, using ascii_hex table and xor table

+Note: The first four charactersof the passphrase are unique.
+Encrypt only these characters.
+If a word is less then 4 character long, fill it up with space.

 ```
 		char	hex
 word1:	poem  	70 6f 65 6d